DuqueDeTuring/books2explore/readme.md

 - Intrinsic Motivation and Self-Determination in Human Behavior (Perspectives in Social Psychology) (Fuente: En bibliografía del paper “World Discovery Models” (1902.07685.pdf) )
 - Introducing Time: A Graphic Guide by Craig Callender
 - Introduction to functional programming (Prentice Hall international series in computer science) by Richard Bird
+- Introduction to General Systems Thinking, An.
+By Gerald Weinberg
 - Introduction to Lattices and Order by B. A. Davey
 - Introduction to Machine Learning with Python: A Guide for Data Scientists, Andreas C. Müller
+- Introduction to Mathematical Thinking.
+By Keith J. Devlin
 - Introduction to Real Analysis by Robert G. Bartle
+- Introduction to Real Analysis.
+By Robert G. Bartle & Donald R. Sherbert
 - Introduction to Systems Theory.
 Niklas Luhmann
 - Introduction to the Personal Software Process	by Watts S Humphrey
 - Introduction to the Theory of Computation by Michael Sipser